HatemTemimi/Lazyconfig/README.md

 ```bash
     :colorscheme <theme variation>
 ```

-<strong>hint</strong>: you can just type :colorscheme and then press tab, and it will suggest the theme names for you.
+<strong>hint</strong> you can just type :colorscheme and then press tab, and it will suggest the theme names for you.

-### And some other stuff
+### And some other complicated stuff
 <ul>
 <li>LSP: Neovim LSP</li>
 <li>Formatter: Null-ls</li>